int-brain-lab/iblvideo/README_DLC.md

 ## Releasing a new version (for devs)

-We use semantic versioning, with a prefix: `iblvideo_MAJOR.MINOR.PATCH`.
+We use semantic versioning, with a prefix: `vMAJOR.MINOR.PATCH`.
 If you update the version, see below for what to adapt.

 ### Any version update
 Update the version in